Gnomonic projection: History

-The gnomonic projection is said to be the oldest map projection, developed by Thales for star maps in the 6th century BC.
+The gnomonic projection is said to be the oldest map projection, speculatively attributed to Thales who may have used it for star maps in the 6th century BC.
 The path of the shadow-tip or light-spot in a nodus-based sundial traces out the same hyperbolae formed by parallels on a gnomonic map.

 Properties

 The gnomonic projection is from the centre of a sphere to a plane tangent to the sphere (Fig 1 below).
 The sphere and the plane touch at the tangent point.
 Great circles transform to straight lines via the gnomonic projection.
 Since meridians (lines of longitude) and the equator are great circles, they are always shown as straight lines on a gnomonic map.
 Since the projection is from the centre of the sphere, a gnomonic map can represent less than half of the area of the sphere.
 Distortion of the scale of the map increases from the centre (tangent point) to the periphery.